jpflandrs/PkXplore/README.md

 A version devoted to protein will appear if I have some time left.

-Note that the program is still in developpment even of it is fully functionnal.
+Note that the program is still in developpment even if it is fully functionnal.

 ## Aim
 The website is oriented toward teaching/learning the basic use of phylogeny to decipher the relation between bacteria and archaea species.